Berkshire Hathaway appears to buy back more stock

 Repurchasing stock “offers a simple way for investors to own an ever-expanding portion of exceptional businesses,” Buffett wrote on Feb.
 27 in his annual shareholder letter.

-Berkshire owns several dozen businesses including the BNSF railroad and Geico car insurance, and stocks such as Apple Inc (AAPL.O) and Bank of America Corp (BAC.N).
+Berkshire owns several dozen businesses including the BNSF railroad and Geico car insurance, and stocks such as Apple Inc and Bank of America Corp.

 Shanahan said Berkshire’s cash hoard may have declined since March, based on the company’s investment activity and ability to generate free cash flow.
 He rates Berkshire a “buy.”